 There will be significant work to the TocH trail and there will be disabled parking and access to it.

-It is anticipated that the county council will consider charges now at a maximum of 12 of its parking areas.
+Initially the county council will consider charges at a maximum of 12 of its parking areas.
 Another five parking areas will be part of a separate public consultation at a future date regarding use of the Chase Road bridleway.

 If charging is introduced no parking will be more expensive than at Chasewater, which currently costs visitors £3 for a day, or less than 10p per day if you buy an annual permit for £36.